 There are lots of opportunities to get involved at Curtin College.
 You can join the Student Mentor program, volunteer with the Curtin Volunteers, and if your grades are good enough, join the Academic Peer program as a tutor for your fellow students.
 You can also join the Curtin College Gaming Society and the Curtin College Sports Society on Facebook.

 There is always something happening, so don’t be shy!
-Drop into reception or get in touch with your Student Experience and Advisory Officer to find out more.
+Drop into reception to find out more.

 Just one more thing…

 The College Director, Senior Management and Staff of Curtin College hope that you find your time in Australia both challenging and enjoyable.

 Remember, it can take a while to adjust to anything new, but eventually all will be very familiar to you.